Cray-HPE/docs-csm/operations/hardware_state_manager/Remove_Duplicate_Detected_Events_From_HSM_Postgres_Database.md

 ## Procedure

-1. Set an environment variable pointing to the location of scripts we will be using:
+1. Set an environment variable pointing to the location of the scripts we will be using:

     ```bash
     export HWINV_SCRIPT_DIR="/usr/share/doc/csm/upgrade/scripts/upgrade/smd/"
     ```

 2. Run the `fru_history_backup.sh` script to take a backup of the hardware inventory history table.
-Runtime will depend on the size of the of the table.
+Runtime will depend on the size of the table.

    For large systems we have seen this take up to several hours.
 Please do not interrupt the operation.